Visiting Catalina Island: A Complete Travel Guide

 Did you know there is a rugged outback on Catalina filled with wildlife?
 Neither did I at first!
 One of the more popular excursions on the island is the bison expeditions and safari tours.
 For more information check out the tours here.
 Finally, there are a few places to zip line on the island.
 Check out Zip Line Eco Tour for the most popular spot.

 For the Kids

 Submarine Tour: This tour is great for kids.
-Embark on a 45-minute tour of the underwater world while learning all about the pacific ocean and sea life.
+Embark on a 45-minute tour of the underwater world while learning all about the Pacific Ocean and sea life.